-“How To Take Out Contacts” is the second video in a three part series aimed to help you learn the ins and outs of contact lens wear.
-Don’t forget to also check out “How To Put In Contacts” and “How To Clean Contacts.”
+“How To Take Out Your Contact Lenses” is the second video in a three part series aimed to help you learn the ins and outs of contact lens wear.
+Don’t forget to also check out “How To Put In Your Contact Lenses” and “How To Clean Your Contact Lenses.”

-You’ve mastered putting in your contact lenses, now it’s time to learn how to take them out.
+You’ve mastered putting them in, now it’s time to learn how to remove your contact lenses.
 The best news?
 Taking them out is even easier than putting them in.